chung-leong/react-seq/examples/transition/README.md

 used in the other examples.
 The specialized hook [`useSequentialRouter`](https://github.com/chung-leong/array-router/blob/main/doc/useSequentialRouter.md) is used here.
 It differs from [`useRouter`](https://github.com/chung-leong/array-router/blob/main/doc/useRouter.md) in that it does not trigger component updates when the route changes.
-It also offers more flexibility on how he context provider and error boundary are created.
+It also offers more flexibility on how its context provider and error boundary are created.

 After creating the router, we call [`useSequential`](../../doc/useSequential.md).
 Instead of an async generator